-Many guests are happy to relax in a hammock or chill in our lounge/restaurant taking in the breathtaking views, but for the more adventurous some activities we can help to arrange
+Many guests are happy to relax in a hammock or chill in our lounge/restaurant taking in the breathtaking views.
+For the more adventurous we do have some great activities.

-The Koh Chang diving had a major boost with the sinking of Thailand’s largest wreck the HTMS Chang.
+Koh Chang diving had a major boost with the sinking of Thailands largest wreck the HTMS Chang.
 Lying in 30 meters of water it is a fantastic dive site suitable for novice- and advanced divers alike.
+Next to the wreck we have some great coral dives in local area or Koh Rang national park.

-Visit the Scuba-Dawgs website and learn more about diving around Koh Chang.
-Scuba-Dawgs dive center is owned by Cliff Cottage
+Visit the BBdivers website and learn more about diving and snorkeling around Koh Chang or book your trip.

 If you have never dived you can join on a Discover Scuba Day which is a great way to find out if you like diving.
-You can upgrade this day to Open Water dive certification and receive a 100% refund.
-Of course you are also welcome to join on our boats for a snorkeling adventure or as a passenger to enjoy the scenery in the Marine Park.
+We can train a DSD with one dive of the shore, or 2 dives of the boat.
+You can upgrade this experience to Padi Open Water certification.

 The private bay on which our resort is set is considered by many as the best snorkeling site on Koh Chang.
 We rent snorkeling equipment to enable guests to see the beautiful corals and sea life in front of our resort.